Released On 9th Dec 2019

 - The goods are broken; they may have arrived unfit for purpose and need replacing, or may need to be returned to the manufacturer or supplier to be fixed.

-If the goods are being returned and are aged we have a clear process in evaluating the goods at the origin site.
-We can advise you regarding repacking services, as aged, damaged or broken kit rarely comes packed in its original packaging, so this must be replaced.
-We will also ensure that the value and goods are declared correctly to the in-country customs officials.
+If the goods are being returned and are aged we have a clear process in evaluating the goods at the site of origin.
+We can advise you regarding repacking services, as aged, damaged or broken kit rarely comes with its original packaging, so this must be replaced.
+We will also ensure that the value and goods are declared correctly to the in-country customs officials and comply with all export compliance obligations.

 For helpful advice and a quote, please call us on 01935 848526 about your Exporter of Record requirements.